Summer Student Volunteer Program

 - Student volunteers receive department specific training and are expected to be familiar with and understand all the information in the orientation handbook.

-Available 8 am to 4 pm Monday through Friday (if you are enrolling in driver’s education class or summer school, please be aware that our program requirements may not work with your schedule).
+- Shifts are available 8am to 4pm Monday through Friday.
+If you are enrolling in driver’s education class or summer school, please be aware that our program requirements may not work with your schedule.
+Students are required to commit to at least 1 day per week (8 hours) for at least six weeks of the eight week program.
+Your availability may affect your acceptance into the program.
 Students are given a morning and afternoon assignment which will remain the same for the duration of the program.